Xalxo2308/smart-waste-management-system/README.md

 # Smart Waste Management System

+A systems engineering project focused on designing a scalable, technology-enabled waste management solution for smart urban environments.

 ## 📌 Overview
 This project demonstrates how a systems engineering approach can be used to analyse and improve complex real-world infrastructure systems.